grace-studio/next-wordpress/README.md

 // Get posts from custom post type 'partner'
-// And specify which fields to be populated by the API.
+// And specify which fields to be populated by the API. type Partner = {
-// Omitting the params prop will return all fields in the post. type Partner = {
   id: number;
   link: string;